julien6387/supvisors/supvisors/test/use_cases/scenario_1/scenario_1.rst

         </application>
     </root>

-This rules file is very simple here as all programs have the exactly same rules.
+This rules file is fairly simple here as all programs have the exactly same rules.

 .. hint::